opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 The mating types are type-theory types.

 The result is an unconventional graph theory, and unconventional algebra.

-But it's well known and commonplace in linguistics.
+It's well known and commonplace in linguistics.

 But first, another example.